Aymer de Valence, 2nd Earl of Pembroke: Ordinances and Piers Gaveston

 Edward I died in 1307 and was succeeded by his son Edward II.
 The new king at first enjoyed the goodwill of his nobility, Valence among them.
 Conflict soon ensued, however, connected especially with the enormous unpopularity of Edward's favourite Piers Gaveston.
 Gaveston's arrogance towards the peers, and his control over Edward, united the Baronage in opposition to the king.
 In 1311 the initiative known as the Ordinances was introduced, severely limiting Royal powers in financial matters and in the appointment of officers.
 Equally important, Gaveston was expelled from the realm, as Edward I had already done once before.
 Pembroke, who was not among the most radical of the Ordainers, and had earlier been sympathetic with the king, had now realised the necessity of exiling Gaveston.

 When Gaveston without permission returned from exile later the same year, a Baronial council entrusted Pembroke and the Earl of Surrey with the task of taking him into custody.
-This they did on 19 May 1312, but not long after Thomas of Lancaster, acting with the earls of Warwick, Hereford and Arundel, seized Gaveston and executed him on 19 June.
+This they did on 19 May 1312, after a siege of Scarborough by the forces of Valence and John de Warenne, 6th Earl of Surrey, where Piers agreed to give himself up in exchange for an agreement that he would not be harmed.
+Pembrooke took Gaveston south to the village of Deddington in Oxfordshire, where he stopped to await the coming of Lancaster and the other earls.
+Soon after arriving in Deddington Pembrooke announced he would take his leave to Bampton to visit his wife, leaving Gaveston with only a light guard.
+The next morning Gaveston was forcefully kidnapped from Deddington by Warwick, and along with Warwick's allies, namely Thomas of Lancaster, Hereford and Arundel, who executed him on 19 June.
 This act had the effect of garnering support for the king and marginalising the rebellious earls.
 As far as Pembroke was concerned, the seizing and execution of a prisoner in his custody was a breach of the most fundamental chivalric codes, and a serious affront to his honour.
 The event must therefore be seen as pivotal in turning his sympathies away from the rebels and towards the king.